 - Creates a vegetated buffer that absorbs and disperses wave energy thereby reducing erosion

-- Allows for animal access between upland and aquatic habitats
+- Promotes ecosystem connectivity between the land and water to allow for animal access between upland and aquatic habitats

 - Mimics natural shoreline dynamics